 They were the descendants of the people who’d built the mighty cities.

 Some tribes even preserved faint vestiges of their ancestors’ urban social structure, appointing a Great Sun and a Tattooed Serpent to rule them, and lording over a lower class of stinkards – who now lived the same simple lifestyle as everyone else in the tribe.

 The European colonists, however, found these stories of noble ancestry hard to believe.
 How could such simple “savages” have ever raised mighty pyramids, or laid out straight streets, or constructed vast palisade walls?
 The local peoples insisted this was the truth –

-But the Europeans cooked up all kinds of far-fetched stories to explain the ruins.
+But the Europeans cooked up all kinds of far-fetched stories to explain the ruins they found.

 Many early researchers proposed that a group of Aztecs had made their way north from Mexico.
 Others insisted that explorers from Egypt or Mesopotamia had somehow reached North America.
 Still others proposed that a lost tribe of Israelites (why is it always a lost tribe of Israelites?) had built these pyramids.

-The truth, of course, was much more straightforward.
+The truth, of course, was much more straightforward than those outlandish theories.